OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 # Discussion

+We have presented a method for merging multiple taxonomies into a single synthetic taxonomy.
+The individual items in a taxonomy are name strings, and therefore our method is a set of heuristics that can handle the common problems encountered when comparing hierarchies of name-strings - synonyms, homonyms, differences in placement.
+The method is designed to produce a taxonomy optimized for the Open Tree of Life phylogeny synthesis project.
+Most taxonomy projects are databases of taxonomy information that are continuously updated by curators as new information is published in the taxonomic literature.
+In contrast, the Open Tree Taxonomy takes several of these curated taxonomies and produces a synthetic taxonomy de novo each time you run the algorithm.

+The Open Tree Taxonomy is most similar to the GBIF taxonomy, in the sense that both are a synthesis of existing taxonomies rather than a curated taxonomy.
+The GBIF method is yet unpublished, save for a few blog posts.
+Once the GBIF method is available, it would be interesting to compare the two approaches.

 * general remarks on the method
     * artifacts, e.g. (a,b,c,d,e)f + ((a,b)g,(c,e)h)f, you can't win
       e.g. g = Homininae